loginom/loginom-help-en-omegat/data/visualization/cube/README.md

 The main window can be conventionally divided into 6 areas:

-1. Area of Free Fields;
+1. Area of Free Fields.
-2. Area of Dimensions in Rows;
+2. Area of Dimensions in Rows.
-3. Area of Measures;
+3. Area of Measures.
-4. Area of Measures in Columns;
+4. Area of Measures in Columns.
-5. Area of Filtration by Dimensions;
+5. Area of Filtration by Dimensions.
 6. [Cube Toolbar](./toolbar.md).

 Areas from 2 to 5 represent the Cube construction area.